Aisling van der Walt, BSc(OT), MAOTI, MRCOT. Specialist Occupational Therapist

-A: Solas Rehabilitation works with anyone with a neurological illness or injury, inlcuding traumatic brain injury, stroke, multiple sclerosis, cerebral palsy, brain tumors and more.
-If we cannot meet your needs we will do our best to redirect you to an alternative therapy service.
+A: Aisling works with people with physical, sensory or cognitive impairments.
+She has specialist skills in neurorehabilitation and treatment of neurological illness and injury.
+If she cannot meet your needs she will do her best to redirect you to an alternative therapy service.

 Q: What are your fees?

 A: Fees vary based on travel distance.
 Please get in touch to hear the hourly therapy and travel rates.